We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

-SI1: In most cases, you can’t see the inclusions in an SI1 diamond without magnification.
+SI1: In some cases, you can’t see the inclusions in an SI1 diamond without magnification.
 This is dependent on the size of the diamond and its inclusions, but SI1 is considered the lowest clarity grade that still passes as eye-clean.
-Before you buy an SI1 diamond, examine it in-person or through high-resolution photos online.
+Before you buy an SI1 diamond, like the one below, examine it in-person or through high-resolution photos online.

 SI2: It’s possible to find an SI2 diamond without visible inclusions.
 This presents the opportunity to find tremendous value because the SI2 grade significantly lowers the price.
 When inclusions are visible, they’ll be darker compared to SI1.
 If you can’t find an eye-clean, SI2 diamond, search for one where the inclusions are near the edge so they can be covered by the setting.